 The BlueBet odds are more than competitive.
-Sure, you’re not going to get much better value from BlueBet compared to one of its Aussie competitors as odds are only going to be so different from site to site but it’s always good to know that you are getting fair prices when you’re BlueBet betting.
+Sure, you’re not going to get much better value from BlueBet compared to one of its Aussie competitors as odds are only going to be so different from site to site.
+However, it’s always good to know that you are getting fair prices when you’re BlueBet betting.

-One area where BlueBet will fall down in any BlueBet reviews is the fact that they do not offer any live streaming.
+One area where BlueBet will falls back in any BlueBet reviews is in the fact that they do not offer any live streaming.
 We’re not sure if this is to do with licensing or if it's a purposeful decision, but it is quite a shame.